Alexandra-Axenti/calorie-tracking-app/README.md

-# calorie-tracking-app
+# CalorieTrackingApp

-This web app tracks meals and calories associated with each meal.
+This is a web app tracking meal calories.